PCT miles 2651.3 to 2663.5 – Castle Pass to Manning Provincial Park – Total PCT miles 2663.5

 I slowed down, wanting to savor the final steps and enjoy the last minutes before the culminating moment.
 To breath in the cold morning air of this chilly, shaded valley.
 To admire the delicate pattern of frost crystals on leaves.
 To fully imprint the feeling of the trail beneath my feet.

 And yet, I was so excited I had to fight my need to rush ahead.
 So I’d pause.
 Savor.
-Breath.
+Breath deep.
 Snap a photo.
 Run up to Gabriel.
 He who calmly, steadily kept an even gait-just as he’d done every day of this journey.

 A few more steps through the tunnel of Pacific silver fir and we were at the abrupt edge of the mowed strip that bisects Castle Creek valley.
 The end and the beginning.
 We crossed hand in hand into Canada.